Car Rental in Havana (2026) - Driving Guide & Best Rates

 GPS and mobile data are unreliable in Cuba - download offline maps before arrival and consider hiring a car with a local SIM card, or rely on asking locals for directions as street signage is limited.

-Return the car with the agreed fuel level and allow extra time for the inspection process - take photos of the vehicle's condition and ensure you receive written confirmation that no damages were found.
+Return the car with the agreed fuel level and allow extra time for the inspection process - take photos of the vehicle's condition at return and keep all fuel receipts as proof of refueling.

-Traffic enforcement includes police checkpoints where officers may stop vehicles for document checks - ensure you have your driver's license, rental agreement, and passport readily available at all times.
+Traffic enforcement includes police checkpoints where officers may stop vehicles for document checks - ensure you have your driver's license, passport, rental agreement, and insurance documents readily available at all times.

-Local driving customs differ from Western norms, including frequent lane changes without signaling, pedestrians crossing unexpectedly, and vintage cars with limited brake lights - maintain extra following distance and stay alert.
+Local driving customs differ substantially from Western norms, including frequent lane changes without signals, creative interpretation of traffic lights, and pedestrians crossing unexpectedly - maintain defensive driving and allow extra following distance.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners